Click the group of books beginning with number:

 As his colophon, DeGraff paid Frank Lieberman $50 to produce a suitable symbol for the company.
 Lieberman named the little kangaroo "Gertrude," after his mother-in-law, and though it's changed quite a bit over the years, she still graces the covers of Pocket Books today.
 There were at least five versions of Gertrude used during the vintage paperback period (my own personal favorite was drawn by Walt Disney, featuring a baby kangaroo holding the book, used extensively during the war years).

 Pocket Book's cover art varied widely.
 While it was considered very good, it generally never got as "artsy" as many of the other paperback houses, such as NAL, Popular Library, or Gold Medal.
 Still, they certainly set the standard for the early publishers, such as Dell and Avon.

-I have included printing numbers along with the book numbers in this section.
+I have included printing numbers along with the book numbers for the earlier books in this section.
 (If you're downloading my pictures, you'll notice a letter designation at the end of the file name.
 It corresponds to its place in the alphabet. "d" is a 4th printing, "e" is a 5th, etc).

 Several books have two different covers for stated first printings.
-I've listed several of these and other strange Pocket Book techniques in the "Oddities" section, which can be accessed from the web site's main page.
+I've listed several of these and other strange Pocket Book techniques in the "Oddities" section.

 Finally, I've also included some Pocket Book Junior's.
 Pocket Book had published Comet Books, digest-format books for kids, since 1948, and switched to the new format in 1951.
 The Comet series ended with #34 (see the "Digest" section); the Pocket Book Junior series started with #35.
 There were 77 titles in all.